xpmethod/mvdc/TutorialHiddenFiles_TJH.md

 Hidden files are called "dot"  .  files
 These start with .

-for example: open .bash_history
+for example: “.bash_history” is the syntax for a dot file name.

+### To Open A Hidden (Dot) File

-navigate to the directory you want using cd
+Navigate to the directory you want using `cd`

-To see a list of the hidden files go to command line and type `ls -aa`
+To see a list of the hidden files go to command line and type:
+`ls -aa`

+Then type:

 `open .[file name]`

-The file will open in a text editor
+The file will open in a text editor.

+Now you know what a hidden file is and how to find them in your directories.  : )